Hotel Redondo: Land acquisition

-When Don Miguel Dominguez died in 1882, he owned a massive parcel of land, Rancho San Pedro, which was passed on to his six daughters.
-A portion of that land, known as the "Ocean Tract", went to three of his daughters, Susana, Guadalupe and Maria de Los Reyes Dominguez.
-In 1889, this 433 acre Ocean Tract was sold for $12,000 to two Oregon steamship operators and entrepreneurs, Robert Thompson and Captain John Ainsworth.
-Looking to expand their growing company, "The Oregon Navigation Company", Thompson and Ainsworth formed the Redondo Beach Company and promoted and developed the area as a tourist destination, as well as, a port for their fleet.
+When Don Miguel Dominguez died in 1882, he owned a large parcel of land, Rancho San Pedro, which was passed on to his six daughters.
+A portion of that land, known as the "Ocean Tract", went to three of his daughters: Susana, Guadalupe, and Maria de Los Reyes Dominguez.
+In 1889, this 433-acre Ocean Tract was sold for $12,000 to two Oregon steamship operators and entrepreneurs, Robert Thompson and Captain John Ainsworth.
+Looking to expand their growing company, the "The Oregon Navigation Company", Thompson and Ainsworth formed the Redondo Beach Company and promoted and developed the area as a tourist destination and as a port for their fleet.

 Origins

 As America approached the 20th Century, the town of Redondo Beach had just been incorporated and was determined to become a worldly destination.
 Located on the southern shores of the Santa Monica Bay, it had a large submarine canyon that allowed wooden cargo ships, with their deep hulls, to get close enough to the coast to offload their goods onto train cars waiting on one of the several wharfs along the beach.

 Los Angeles was booming and in need of a port to funnel goods into the local marketplaces.
 Rail lines connected Redondo Beach to downtown businesses and the return trains brought thousands of people to this coastal paradise.
 Thompson and Ainsworth decided a grandiose hotel was needed to accommodate the growing numbers of passenger ships and to further support their efforts of enticing tourists and commerce to visit Redondo Beach.
+The hotel opened on May 1, 1890, as a 225-room, three-story building on the site later occupied by Veterans Park, in a period when Redondo Beach served as a port for Los Angeles and drew visitors by both railroad and steamship.